thebuggenie/caspar/README.md

 }
 ```

+Remember to run `composer update` or `composer dump-autoload` after this change, so
+composer actually updates its autoloader.

 ## Configuring your application
 At this point, your skeleton application is ready to use, but requires a small bit of
 configuration.